Mexico Gambling Legislation Pending Final Approval By Senate

-Mexico’s gaming legislation has been intact since 1947 but with the growing popularity of gaming and the high revenues generated from the industry, Mexico was forced to re-examine its gaming legislation.
+Mexico’s gambling legislation has been intact since 1947 but with the growing popularity of betting and the high revenues generated from the industry, Mexico was forced to re-examine its wagering legislation.
 Gaming regulators in Mexico reviewed the industry and proposed a new bill earlier this year which was under review with the chamber of deputies.

 One of the reasons why the new bill received so much of support is because the bill was formed after a collaborative effort between the federal government, parliamentary groups, business and social groups.
 The joint task forced carefully analyzed the industry and formulated a policy that will ensure responsible gaming, high safety and security measures and stringent regulations that control the industry.